Black workers in U.S. saw gains in June, but racial gap persists

 The labor force participation rate for Black workers rose to 61.6% in June from 60.9% in May as more people worked or searched for new jobs.
 The share of Black workers who were employed in June also rose to 55.9% from 55.4%.
 In contrast, the labor force participation rate for white workers dropped slightly to 61.3% from 61.4% and the share of white workers who were working ticked down to 58.1% from 58.3%.

-The more rapid rebound in labor force participation for Black workers suggests that unemployment benefits may not be deterring Black people from looking for work, William Spriggs, an economics professor at Howard University and chief economist for the AFL-CIO labor group, wrote on Twitter.
+The more rapid rebound in labor force participation for Black workers suggests that unemployment benefits may not be deterring Black people from looking for work, William Spriggs, an economics professor at Howard University and chief economist for the AFL-CIO labor group, wrote on Twitter here.

 The unemployment rate for Black workers rose slightly to 9.2%, up from 9.1% in May and mirroring a similar move in the overall unemployment rate, which rose to 5.9% in June from 5.8%.